wapratt/Project/index.md

 - Increasing understanding of the precipitation and temperature datasets underlying the soil moisture and drought models
 - Exploring alternative datasets for drought and soil moisture to support these findings
 - Conducting the composite analysis across multiple thresholds for drought cycles
-- Examining the regions identified for finer scale understanding of variation in the relationship
+- Examining the regions individually to develop finer scale understanding of variation in the relationship
+- Use interpolated drought data to develop finer scale statistical analysis